 How will students be learning English?

 Our excellent English tuition sets a consistently high academic standard.
-English language classes take place in the morning, with students receiving 17.5 hours academic tuition each week.
-On average there are 10 students in a class, and we never exceed 12 students per teacher.
-All of our English teachers are qualified to at least CELTA/TEFL level, and almost all are native English speakers.
-All students attending more than one course will have the opportunity to sit the Trinity Exam can take Trinity College London’s GESE Examination.
+English language classes take place in the morning, with students receiving 17.5 - 21 hours of academic tuition each week.
+On average there are 10 students in a class, and we never exceed 13 students per teacher.
+All of our English teachers are qualified to at least CELTA/TEFL level or equivalent, with all being at native level proficiency.
+All students attending more than one course will have the opportunity to sit the Trinity College London's GESE Examination.

 Our English teaching Schedule